Meshaal-Mouawad/AI-Powered_KPI_Extractor_Interactive_Bluebook_Generator/docs/kpi_flare_recovery_pct.rst

          </tr>
          <tr>
             <td>Reporting Source</td>
-            <td>Data for this KPI is typically sourced from operational reports and gas recovery system monitoring.</td>
+            <td>Data for this KPI is typically sourced from operational reports and gas recovery system monitoring tools.</td>
          </tr>
          <tr>
             <td>Comments</td>
-            <td>A higher flare recovery percentage indicates better performance in gas management and contributes to reduced greenhouse gas emissions.</td>
+            <td>A higher flare recovery percentage indicates better performance in gas management and a commitment to reducing flaring, which is crucial for meeting regulatory requirements and corporate sustainability goals.</td>
          </tr>
       </tbody>
    </table>